forderud/HidBattery/HidBattExt/README.md

 The driver instance _below_ HidBatt first filters the HID Power Device (PD) communication with the battery to pick up the missing `CycleCount` and `Temperature` parameters.
 The driver instance _above_ HidBatt afterwards filters the battery communication to include these parameters.

+### Open issues
+See  [`windows` issues](https://github.com/forderud/HidBattery/issues?q=is%3Aissue%20state%3Aopen%20label%3Awindows) for a list of known issues and improvement plans.

 ## Background
 The driver is based on the [TailLight](https://github.com/forderud/IntelliMouseDriver/tree/main/TailLight) driver for Microsoft Pro IntelliMouse, which again is based on the Microsoft [firefly](https://github.com/microsoft/Windows-driver-samples/tree/main/hid/firefly) sample driver.